-In addition to the Safety staff, 75 Motor Carrier Enforcement Officers receive commercial motor vehicle inspection training and each perform 120 inspections annually as well as chain enforcement opperations (approximately 10% of their duties).
-When receiving inspection training, performing vehicle inspections or chain enforcement opperations actual payroll and benefit costs are charged to the Safety program.
+In addition to the Safety staff, 75 Motor Carrier Enforcement Officers receive commercial motor vehicle inspection training and each perform 120 inspections annually (approximately 7% of their duties).
+When receiving inspection training or performing vehicle inspections actual payroll and benefit costs are charged to the Safety program.
 Indirect rates are not used.